ThisaruDissanayake/computer-vision-project/README.md

 # Advanced Image Converter

-A small GUI tool to apply stylized image effects (pencil sketch, cartoonify, pastel, and enhancement) to images and live camera feed using OpenCV and Tkinter.
+A small GUI tool to apply stylized image effects (pencil sketch and cartoonify) to images and live camera feed using OpenCV and Tkinter.
 The interface includes sliders for brightness, contrast, saturation, sharpness, hue shift, and noise reduction.
 You can process single images, a batch of images from a directory, or a connected camera.

 ## Features

-- Pencil Sketch, Cartoonify, Pastel, and Enhance Original effects
+- Pencil Sketch and Cartoonify effects
 - Live camera preview with real-time effect application
 - Save processed frames or images
 - Batch process a directory of images